 I am an award-winning filmmaker, poet and professional writer based in Folkestone, Kent.

-My latest book of poems, The Hospital, is being published by Cultured Llama this autumn.
+My latest book of poems, The Hospital, has just been published by Cultured Llama.

 I also show my hand-crafted movies at film festivals, screening nights and at galleries, universities and cinemas around the UK and Europe.